datascience-mobi/05-cancer-genomics/README.md

 - Report quality control measures.
 Decide which features you want to display and how you want to display these.
 - Before the samples can be analyzed, they need to be normalized.
 What could cause problems in the downstream analysis or disturb it?
 How strict do you want to control for quality without losing too much information?
 - Filter features which you want to keep in the analysis.
 Choose a metric to reduce the number features to a better manageable amount.
+- Use dimensionality reduction techniques to extract the highest sources of variation in the data.
 - Identify regions with differentially methylated loci between the two sample groups.
 How should this analysis be done?
 Do you want to run it on all loci or filter out certain regions first(related to the normalization)?
-- Test for differential methylation between the sample groups shown.
+- Test for differential methylation between the sample groups.
+- Use logistic regression to find good predictors between healthy and diseased sample groups
 - Annotate your results and interpret their sequence context.
 Which genes and regulatory features are at your differentially methylated loci.
 Are the differentially methylated regions in the gene bodies or promoter regions?
 Research what impact your candidate genes could have.
 - Document your results using R Markdown to provide explanations of your code and the reasoning behind it.
 Add visualizations and their explanations.
 Remember at the end of this project each member will be evaluated on the basis of their R markdown code and need to be able to explain any aspect of the project.

 ### Additional Objectives

-- Evaluate Multiple approaches for DMR calling
+- Evaluate Multiple approaches for defining differential methylation
 - Comparing different dimensionality reduction techniques or testing methodologies.
-- Advanced visualization using R-markdown (Interactive plots using Plotly library or writing a Shiny Application)
+- Advanced visualization using R-markdown (Interactive plots using Plotly or Shiny libraries)

 ## Dataset